mariosotil/river-framework/README.md

 In both cases, you have to add to your classpath the `Notes.jar` library.
 For the last one, you will need to add the `org.openntf.domino.jar` library too.

-## How to build

-This guide will be written soon.

-## How to create a wrapper for a NoSQL database

-This guide will be written soon.

 ## Issues

 If you need to report an issue, please use the GitHub [issues](https://github.com/mariosotil/river-framework/issues) page.

-## Working on version 0.3

-- Support Couchbase Lite
-- Update the Getting Started demo to Couchbase Lite
-- Use the term "Binder" for a set of documents (it would be a "Collection" in MongoDB or a set of documents with the same "Form" value in IBM Notes)
-- Redesign how the queries are made.
-Eliminate unnecesaries "search" methods.

-## Next features

-Version 0.3.1
-- Make easier to define the index, ID generation, etc. for entity classes like Person, Book, etc. (probably with annotations)
-- Support basic queries using the SQL++ syntax
-- Fixes and improvements

-Version 0.4
-- Support MongoDB

-Version 0.5
-- Support Neo4J without graphs

-Version 0.6
-- Support graphs for relations between documents (1..\*, \*..\*)
-- Support Neo4J, IBM Notes and MongoDB with graphs

-Version 0.7
-- Support a query language (SQL++)
-- Support Couchbase

-Version 0.8
-- Support transactions
-- Support CouchDB

-Other features
-- Logging of changes in the fields of a document
-- Control of the data change propagation between related documents (1..\*, \*..\*)

 ## Questions?